animator/learn-python/contrib/machine-learning/naive-bayes.md

 ## Conclusion

- Although the assumption that the features are independent of each other may limit the naive bayes model in some cases, the simplicity and efficiency of this classifier makes it a valuable and reliable model in the domain of machine learning.
-Naive Bayes classifiers are suitable for a wide range of classification problems.
+ We can conclude that naive bayes may limit in some cases due to the assumption that the features are independent of each other but still reliable in many cases.
+Naive Bayes is an efficient classifier and works even on small datasets.